fy-ko/guees-the-number/README.md

-# guees-the-number
+# Guess the Number game
-Guess the Number game with CLI UI
+Guess the Number game with CLI UI.